A Pioneering Vision for Life After High School

 -

-The campus at 900 South Brehm Lane reflects decades of growth and adaptation.
+Today, the campus at 900 South Brehm Lane reflects decades of development, adaptation, and commitment to helping young adults move toward greater independence.

 Planning for the Future